CListery/FSAttendanceTable/README.md

 ## License

-FSAttendanceTable is available under the MIT license.
+FSAttendanceTable is available under the Apache License.
 See the LICENSE file for more info.